codesandbox/codesandbox-client/packages/homepage/content/legal/terms.md

 Some parts of the Service are billed on a subscription basis Subscription(s).
 You will be billed in advance on a recurring and periodic basis ("Billing Cycle").
 Billing cycles are set on a monthly basis.

-At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or Bas en Ives VOF cancels it.
-You may cancel your Subscription renewal either through your online account management page or by contacting Bas en Ives VOF customer support team.
+At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or CodeSandbox BV cancels it.
+You may cancel your Subscription renewal either through your online account management page or by contacting CodeSandbox BV customer support team.

 A valid payment method, including credit card, is required to process the payment for your Subscription.
-You shall provide Bas en Ives VOF with accurate and complete billing information including full name, zip code, and a valid payment method information.
-By submitting such payment information, you automatically authorize Bas en Ives VOF to charge all Subscription fees incurred through your account to any such payment instruments.
+You shall provide CodeSandbox BV with accurate and complete billing information including full name, zip code, and a valid payment method information.
+By submitting such payment information, you automatically authorize CodeSandbox BV to charge all Subscription fees incurred through your account to any such payment instruments.

-Should automatic billing fail to occur for any reason, Bas en Ives VOF will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.
+Should automatic billing fail to occur for any reason, CodeSandbox BV will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.

 ## Fee Changes

-Bas en Ives VOF, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
+CodeSandbox BV, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.

-Bas en Ives VOF will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+CodeSandbox BV will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.

 Your continued use of the Service after the Subscription fee change comes into effect constitutes your agreement to pay the modified Subscription fee amount.

 ## Refunds

-Certain refund requests for Subscriptions may be considered by Bas en Ives VOF on a case-by-case basis and granted in sole discretion of Bas en Ives VOF.
+Certain refund requests for Subscriptions may be considered by CodeSandbox BV on a case-by-case basis and granted in sole discretion of CodeSandbox BV.

 ## Content